spack/spack/lib/spack/docs/signing.rst

 Key Architecture
 ----------------

 Spack’s CI process uses public-key infrastructure (PKI) based on GNU Privacy Guard (gpg) keypairs to sign public releases of spack package metadata, also called specs.
-Two GPG keys are involved in the process to reduce the impact of an individual private key compromise, these keys are the *Intermediate CI Key* and *Reputational Key*.
+Two classes of GPG keys are involved in the process to reduce the impact of an individual private key compromise, these key classes are the *Intermediate CI Key* and *Reputational Key*.
 Each of these keys has signing sub-keys that are used exclusively for signing packages.
 This can be confusing so for the purpose of this explanation we’ll refer to Root and Signing keys.
 Each key has a private and a public component as well as one or more identities and zero or more signatures.

 -------------------
 Intermediate CI Key
 -------------------

-The Intermediate key is used to sign and verify packages between stages within a develop or release pipeline.
-It is made available to the GitLab execution environment building the package so that the package’s dependencies may be verified by the Signing Intermediate CI Public Key and the final package may be signed by the Signing Intermediate CI Private Key.
+The Intermediate key class is used to sign and verify packages between stages within a develop or release pipeline.
+An intermediate key exists for the AWS infrastructure as well as each affiliated institution that maintains protected runners.
+These intermediate keys are made available to the GitLab execution environment building the package so that the package’s dependencies may be verified by the Signing Intermediate CI Public Key and the final package may be signed by the Signing Intermediate CI Private Key.

 +---------------------------------------------------------------------------------------------------------+